allanchua101/sana/doc-website/lambda/concepts/logging-kpis.md

 # `sana lambda-logging-kpis`

-Use the this command to get a quick overview of Logging-related metrics in your target account/region:
+Use this command to get a quick overview of logging-related metrics in your target account/region:

 ```sh
 $ sana lambda-logging-kpis